Thomas Kinsella (politician)

 Thomas Kinsella (December 31, 1832 – February 11, 1884) was an American printer and politician who served one term as a United States representative from New York from 1871 to 1873.

 Biography

 Born in County Wexford, Ireland.
-Brother of Matthew Kinsella born in Kilnahue, Gorey, Co.Wexford 1836.
+Brother of Matthew Kinsella born in Kilnahue, Gorey, County Wexford 1836.
 He emigrated to the United States and settled in New York City, where he attended the common schools.

 Career

 He moved to Cambridge, New York, in 1851 and learned the printer's trade; he worked for the Cambridge Post, and moved to Brooklyn in 1858, becoming editor of the Brooklyn Daily Eagle on September 7, 1861.
 He was postmaster of Brooklyn in 1866, and was a member of the city water commission and board of education.

 Congress

 Kinsella was elected as a Democrat to the Forty-second Congress, holding office from March 4, 1871, to March 3, 1873.
 He was not a candidate for renomination in 1872.